Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs: Numerical experiments

 Table~\ref{tab:alpine_gaps} shows that Alpine+SP2 reduces the GM of default Alpine's effective gap~\eqref{eqn:effective_gap} after the first iteration by factors of $13$, $300$, and $50$ for the $n = 10$, $n = 20$, and $n = 50$ instances.
 Alpine+ML2 reduces the GM of default Alpine's gap by factors of $4.3$, $31$, and $17$ for these instances.
 Notably, Alpine+SP2 closes the gap in the first iteration for $100\%$, $52.2\%$, and $39\%$ of the $n = 10$, $n = 20$, and $n = 50$ instances, while default Alpine is unable to close the gap in the first iteration for any of these instances.

-\paragraph{Pooling instances.} Table~\ref{tab:alpine_times} indicates that Alpine+SP2 and Alpine+ML2 reduce the shifted GM of default Alpine's solution time by factors of $3.6$ and $2.1$.
-Table~\ref{tab:alpine_speedup} shows that Alpine+SP2 and Alpine+ML2 achieve at least a $5\times$ speedup over default Alpine on $45.7\%$ and $11.5\%$ of the instances.
+\textbf{Pooling instances.} Table~\ref{tab:alpine_times} indicates that Alpine+SP2 and Alpine+ML2 reduce the shifted GM of default Alpine's solution time by factors of $3.6$ and $2.1$.
+Table~7 in the supplemental material shows that Alpine+SP2 and Alpine+ML2 achieve at least a $5\times$ speedup over default Alpine on $45.7\%$ and $11.5\%$ of the instances.
 Table~\ref{tab:alpine_gaps} reveals that Alpine+SP2 and Alpine+ML2 reduce the GM of default Alpine's effective optimality gap~\eqref{eqn:effective_gap} after the first iteration by factors of $28$ and $4.5$.
 After the first iteration, Alpine+SP2 closes the effective optimality gap for $45.2\%$ of the instances, while default Alpine fails to close the gap for any of these instances.
 Finally, Alpine+SP2 and Alpine+ML2 result in maximum speedups of $120\times$ and $41\times$. {We reiterate that the times for Alpine+SP2 and Alpine+SP4 do not include the time required for running Algorithm~\ref{alg:enhancements}.}

-\paragraph{Summary.} Tables~\ref{tab:alpine_times} to~\ref{tab:alpine_gaps} and Figures~\ref{fig:plots_bilinear} to~\ref{fig:plots_pooling} clearly demonstrate the advantages of our SP and AdaBoost policies over Alpine's default partitioning policy. {Comparing Alpine+SP4 and Alpine+SP2 reveals that using SP to select more partitioning points results in more effective, non-myopic partition refinement, albeit at a significant increase in the time required to solve the max-min problem~\eqref{eqn:strong_part}.
-Table~\ref{tab:maxmin_times} indicates that solving the \mbox{max-min} problem~\eqref{eqn:strong_part} to local optimality can be time-consuming, making the direct use of the SP policy in Alpine impractical.
+\textbf{Summary.} Tables~\ref{tab:alpine_times} and~\ref{tab:alpine_gaps}, Figures~\ref{fig:plots_bilinear} to~\ref{fig:plots_pooling}, and Table~7 in the supplemental material clearly demonstrate the advantages of our SP and AdaBoost policies over Alpine's default partitioning policy {for solving homogeneous QCQPs with fixed structure}. {Comparing Alpine+SP4 and Alpine+SP2 reveals that using SP to select more partitioning points results in more effective, non-myopic partition refinement, albeit at a significant increase in the time required to solve the max-min problem~\eqref{eqn:strong_part}.
+Table~8 in the supplemental material indicates that solving the \mbox{max-min} problem~\eqref{eqn:strong_part} to local optimality can be time-consuming, making the direct use of the SP policy in Alpine impractical.
 However, the performance metrics for Alpine+SP2 and Alpine+SP4 suggest significant potential improvements, reflecting the best-case scenario achievable by an efficient ML model that perfectly imitates the SP policy.
 This highlights the substantial potential for accelerating the global optimization of QCQPs through tailored ML approaches imitating strong partitioning.}